GEM-benchmark/NL-Augmenter/transformations/mixed_language_perturbation/README.md

 # Mixed Language Perturbation 🦎  + ⌨️ → 🐍
 This perturbation translates randomly picked words in the text from English to other languages (e.g., German).
 It can be used to test the robustness of a model in a multilingual setting.

-Author names: Genta Indra Winata (giwinata@connect.ust.hk), Samuel Cahyawijaya (scahyawijaya@connect.ust.hk), and Bryan Wilie (bryanwilie92@gmail.com).
+Author names: Genta Indra Winata (giwinata@connect.ust.hk / The Hong Kong University of Science and Technology), Samuel Cahyawijaya (scahyawijaya@connect.ust.hk / The Hong Kong University of Science and Technology), and Bryan Wilie (bryanwilie92@gmail.com / Institut Teknologi Bandung).

 ## What type of a transformation is this?
 This transformation acts as a perturbation to test robustness.
 Few words were picked at random with a probability and translated to the target language.